skypjack/entt/docs/md/core.md

 # Introduction

-`EnTT` comes with a bunch of core functionalities mostly used by the other parts of the library itself.<br/>
+`EnTT` comes with a bunch of core functionalities mostly used by the other parts of the library.<br/>
-Hardly users will include these features in their code, but it's worth describing what `EnTT` offers so as not to reinvent the wheel in case of need.
+Many of these tools are also useful in everyday work.
+Therefore, it's worth describing them so as not to reinvent the wheel in case of need.

 # Any as in any type

-`EnTT` comes with its own `any` type.
+`EnTT` offers its own `any` type.
 It may seem redundant considering that C++17 introduced `std::any`, but it is not (hopefully).<br/>
 First of all, the _type_ returned by an `std::any` is a const reference to an `std::type_info`, an implementation defined class that's not something everyone wants to see in a software.
-Furthermore, there is no way to connect it with the type system of the library and therefore with its integrated RTTI support.<br/>
+Furthermore, there is no way to bind it to the type system of the library and therefore with its integrated RTTI support.
-Note that this class is largely used internally by the library itself.

-The API is very similar to that of its most famous counterpart, mainly because this class serves the same purpose of being an opaque container for any type of value.<br/>
+The `any` API is very similar to that of its most famous counterpart, mainly because this class serves the same purpose of being an opaque container for any type of value.<br/>
-Instances of `any` also minimize the number of allocations by relying on a well known technique called _small buffer optimization_ and a fake vtable.
+Instances also minimize the number of allocations by relying on a well known technique called _small buffer optimization_ and a fake vtable.

 Creating an object of the `any` type, whether empty or not, is trivial: